tinymce/tinymce-docs/plugins/annotations.md

 ---
 layout: default
 title: Annotations
-description: TinyMCE Annotations provides additional data about the program to either the compiler or the run-time system.
+description: TinyMCE Annotations provides ability to provide additional information about a selected piece of content and creates identifiers for each added annotation.
 keywords: annotation annotations
 ---

-TinyMCE Annotation feature encourages code re-usability and makes the code more readable, maintainable, and flexible.
+TinyMCE Annotation feature encourages content re-usability and makes the content more readable, maintainable, and flexible.
 These are pieces of code which don't have any direct impact on the execution of the code, instead they provide additional data about the program to either the compiler or the run-time system.
 This data is used by the compiler or the run time system to do a variety of things - generation of additional code, XML files, suppress warnings, errors, etc.
 User can even define annotation types, the way we define classes.

 ## Using the Annotator Plugin

 Please follow the following procedure to setup TinyMCE Annotation plugin:
+### 1. Configure the Annotate Button

+       To configure the annotate button on your toolbar, make the following changes:

+       ```js
+        setup: (ed) => {
+            ed.addButton('annotate-alpha', {
+              text: 'Annotate',
+              onclick: () => {
+                const comment = prompt('Comment with?');
+                ed.experimental.annotator.annotate('alpha', {
+                  comment
+                });
+                ed.focus();
+              },
+       ```

-### 1. Registering the Annotator Plugin
+### 2. Registering the Annotator Plugin

 The annotator API supports multiple annotation formats.
 Each annotation format must be registered with the annotator (editor.annotator).
 The registration process uses this API.